yuren527/MyLearningNotes/UE4/Pits.md

 ```

 # FUCKING big PIT!!
-类的静态成员变量，必须在类外进行初始化，初始化的类型前不加`static`关键字;
-不初始化的情况下，如果用其他成员变量进行访问，就会出现`unresolved external symbol`，根本找不到原因，然而奇怪的是，函数的本地变量却可以进行访问，但如果再把此本地变量赋予成员变量，便又出现错误；
+A static member variable should be initialized outside the class, without `static` keyword when initializing; Ohterwise, a `unresolved external symbol` will show up;
 # Some pits in Replication
 Something in Replication worth remembering:
 - Replicated variables should be following `UPROPERTY(Replicated)`, **Replication only go from server to client**, so it is not recommended to modify replicated variables locally on a client, modification should always be executed on server side;
 - Because replication only go from server to client, so functions in `UPROPERTY(ReplicatedUsing=func)` will only execute on client; maybe it can be called manually, not tested yet; It is good to name the On-Rep function with `OnRep_` prefix, and must be marked as `UFUNCTION()`;

-# F**king rubbish interface
+# F**king rubbish interface #
 UnrealEngine `UCLASS` just don't support multi-inheritance, it provides `UINTERFACE` and `IINTERFACE`	instead if multi-inheritance;

 Don't waste time to get interface of UnrealEngine to work, especially associating RPC functions, it's so rubbish, don't support replication functions, and get rid of your thought to use any multi-inheritance feature in UnrealEngine, use `ActorComponent` instead;

 # Mother fucking C++ native USceneComponent Bug!!
-SceneComponents that are added to an actor in C++ code, cannot be recognized in blueprints, even are marked as editAnywhere, cannot be read from blueprint and will not get any error or warning!!!!!
+Sometimes, SceneComponents that are added to an actor in C++ code, cannot be recognized in blueprints, even are marked as editAnywhere, cannot be read from blueprint and will not get any error or warning!!!!!
+This is due to hot reload bug, to solve this, simply reparent the blueprint class;

 # Dynamically spawned pawn can't receive input
 A dynamically spawned pawn can't receive input event, but when placing it in the world, it can receive input event.